 Setting your DNS Connections to point to RSportz:

-The second is an A record that points to RSportz.
-You can also modify the existing A record if you already have one.
-To add that, go to the bottom of your Records list, click "add", and select A from the dropdown.
+- The second item you need to set on your DNS configuration is an A record that points to RSportz.
+You should modify the existing A record on your domain settings.
 Host should be @ or the name of your custom domain.
-It should point to 22.214.171.124.
+It should point to 220.127.116.11.
 Click save when you've changed those.

 - With these added, your DNS should be properly configured.

 Setting your Organization to use your Custom Domain: